ibm-cloud-docs/openpages/at-events.md

 - `openpages.user.enable`   An event is generated when a user account is enabled.
 - `openpages.user.disable`  An event is generated when a user account is disabled.
 - `openpages.user.lock`    An event is generated when a user account is locked.
 - `openpages.user.unlock`   An event is generated when a user account is unlocked.
-- `openpages.user-locale.update`
+- `openpages.user-locale.update`   An event is generated when a user switches locales in {{site.data.keyword.openpages_short}}.
-- `openpages.user-current-profile.update`
+- `openpages.user-current-profile.update`   An event is generated when a user switches profiles in {{site.data.keyword.openpages_short}}.
 - `openpages.user-password.update`
 - `openpages.user-preference.set`
 - `openpages.user-association.add`